smita20BCS4643/Model-Asset-eXchange-and-the-Data-Asset-Exchange/README.md

    ![image](https://github.com/user-attachments/assets/74f77aa1-aae8-404a-bf6b-138d43adc05c)

-   Click the icon Extract prediction as shown below:
+Click the icon Extract prediction as shown below

 You can see the output of the prediction on the basis of the uploaded image.

    <img width="957" alt="Screenshot 2025-05-04 111402" src="https://github.com/user-attachments/assets/c8a427e7-c185-49d1-b2cb-f23867e55747" />